Vasco Faísca

-Vasco Manuel Vilhena Faísca Teixeira (born 27 August 1980), known as Faísca, is a Portuguese former footballer who played as a defender, currently a manager.
+Vasco Manuel Vilhena Faísca Teixeira (born 27 August 1980), known as Faísca, is a Portuguese former professional footballer who played as a central defender, currently a manager.

 He spent the vast majority of his professional career in Italy after starting out at Sporting CP, representing in the country Vicenza, Padova and Ascoli and appearing in one Serie A match with the first club.

 Playing career

 Club

 Born in Lisbon, Faísca was a product of Sporting CP's youth system.
-In the summer of 2000 he was signed by Inter Milan alongside teammates Marco Caneira and Paulo Costa, in co-ownership with other clubs; he was sold to Vicenza Calcio for 1,200 million lire (€619,748).
+In the summer of 2000 he was signed by Inter Milan alongside teammates Marco Caneira and Paulo Costa, in co-ownership with other clubs.

-Faísca stayed in Italy and played with Vicenza Calcio for four seasons – one game in Serie A in 2000–01, the rest of his spell in Serie B– before his rights were acquired fully in June 2004.
+Faísca stayed in Italy and played with Vicenza Calcio for four seasons, having been sold for 1,200 million lire (€619,748)– one game in Serie A in 2000–01, the rest of his spell in Serie B– before his rights were acquired fully in June 2004.
 Shortly after, however, he returned to Portugal and joined Académica de Coimbra, making his Primeira Liga debut and being first choice (only two matches missed) as the Students narrowly avoided relegation.

 In the 2005 off-season, Faísca signed for C.F.
 Os Belenenses, being fairly used in his first year but being deemed surplus to requirements soon afterwards.
 He returned to Italy in January 2007, joining Serie C1 team Calcio Padova and winning promotion in his second full campaign.

-On 31 August 2010, Faísca moved to second-tier Ascoli Calcio 1898 as part of the deal that involved Jonas Portin.
+On 31 August 2010, Faísca moved to second-tier Ascoli Calcio 1898 FC as part of the deal that involved Jonas Portin.
 He suffered relegation at the end of 2012–13, terminating his contract which still had another year running.

 Until his retirement at the age of 37, and save for one year in the Super League Greece with Platanias FC, Faísca competed in the Italian lower leagues, where he represented S.S.
-Matera Calcio, S.S.
-Maceratese 1922 and Virtus Francavilla Calcio.
+Matera Calcio, SS Maceratese 1922 and Virtus Francavilla Calcio.